isovector/certainty-by-construction/src/book/1-agda.lagda.md

 Agda takes its types extremely seriously; it is strongly unlikely you have ever used a language with a type system one tenth as powerful as Agda's.
-This is true even if you're extremely familiar with strongly-typed languages like Rust, TypeScript, Haskell, C++, or Java.
+This is true even if you're intimately familiar with strongly-typed languages like Rust, TypeScript, Haskell, C++, or Scala.
 Agda is a *dependently-typed* programming language, which means its types can be *computed.* For example, you might make a function that returns a `String` if (and only if) the 10th Fibonacci number is 56 (it isn't.)
 At first blush, this seems impractical---if not useless---but it